AveryS00/song-link-bot/README.md

 # discord-bot
 This Discord bot will read messages from a music channel and add all Spotify links that it finds to a playlist it creates.
-A Spotify account is required to host this bot yourself, but Premium is not necessary.
-Therefore, it is HIGHLY recommended creating a new free account just for the bot.

 YouTube functionality will be implemented at a later date